ssenmosip/mosip-temp-documentation/ID-Repository-API.md

 ## 1. Create

-This operation will create a new ID record in the ID repository and store corresponding demographic and biometric documents.
+This operation will create a new ID record in the ID repository and store corresponding demographic and bio-metric documents.

 ### Resource URL
 ### `POST /identity/v1.0/{UIN}`